apiaryio/api-blueprint/API Blueprint Specification.md

 If there is no nested section the content of the payload section is considered as content of the [Body section](#def-body-section).

 #### Referencing
-Instead of providing a payload section content a previously defined [model payload section](#def-model-section) can be referenced using the Markdown implicit [reference syntax][]:
+Instead of providing a payload section content a [model payload section](#def-model-section) can be referenced using the Markdown implicit [reference syntax][]:

     [<identifier>][]